nixworks/public/news/2015/02/14/README.md

 ##### War in Donbass
 ### [Ukrainian President Petro Poroshenko warns of a threat to a planned ceasefire tonight from heavy fighting today and accuses Russia of "significantly increasing" its offensive.
 In a live interview he ordered all Ukrainian forces to cease fire after midnight. ](/news/2015/02/14/ukrainian-president-petro-poroshenko-warns-of-a-threat-to-a-planned-ceasefire-tonight-from-heavy-fighting-today-and-accuses-russia-of-signi.md)
-_Context: Russia, War in Donbass, Petro Poroshenko_
+_Context: Russia, Petro Poroshenko, War in Donbass_

 ##### Internal conflict in Burma
 ### [Myanmar launches air strikes against rebels in the Kokang area as dozens of soldiers have been killed and dozens more wounded in fightings in recent weeks. ](/news/2015/02/14/myanmar-launches-air-strikes-against-rebels-in-the-kokang-area-as-dozens-of-soldiers-have-been-killed-and-dozens-more-wounded-in-fightings-i.md)
-_Context: Kokang offensive, Internal conflict in Burma, Myanmar, Kokang_
+_Context: Internal conflict in Burma, Myanmar, Kokang offensive, Kokang_

 ##### 2015 Copenhagen shootings
 ### [Danish Police seek a gunman who fired an automatic weapon at a free speech seminar in Copenhagen, Denmark, killing documentary maker Finn Norgaard and injuring Swedish artist Lars Vilks known for controversial drawings of the prophet Mohammed.
 Among the injured are also three police officers who had been guarding the seminar. ](/news/2015/02/14/danish-police-seek-a-gunman-who-fired-an-automatic-weapon-at-a-free-speech-seminar-in-copenhagen-denmark-killing-documentary-maker-finn-na.md)